Nonlinear model reduction for slow-fast stochastic systems near unknown invariant manifolds: Conclusion

 \textbf{Acknowledgments } We thank Y. Kevrekidis and F. Lu for helpful discussions related to this work.
 MM is grateful for partial support from DOE-255223, FA9550-20-1-0288, NSF-1837991, NSF-1913243, and the Simons Fellowship.
-FY is grateful for partial support from AMS-Simons travel grant.
+FY is grateful for partial support from AMS-Simons travel grant, Travel Support for Mathematicians from Simons Foundation.
 Prisma Analytics, Inc. provided computing equipment and support.